aws/aws-advanced-go-wrapper/docs/contributor-guide/Pipelines.md

 ## Connect Pipeline

 The connect pipeline performs any additional setup or post connection steps required to establish a Go connection.
 By default, the connect pipeline will establish connections using the `DriverConnectionProvider` class for connections requested through the `DriverManager`.
+If you would like to use your own provider to connect see [Connection Provider](../custom-config/ConnectionProvider.md) for details.

 The most common usage of the connect pipeline is to fetch extra credentials from external locations.